Knot concordance in homology cobordisms: The filtered mapping cone formula

 \section{The filtered mapping cone formula}

 Continuing with the notation from the previous section, let $C = \CFKi(Y,K)$ be the reduced, doubly-filtered knot Floer complex of a knot $K$ in a homology sphere $Y$.
-The goal of this section is to describe the surgery formula from \cite{HeddenLevine} for computing $\CFKi(Y_1(K), \tilde K)$, where $\tilde K$ is the core circle of the surgery solid torus in $1$-surgery on $K$.
-Essentially, this formula entails putting an extra filtration on the mapping cone formula for $\HFp(Y_1(K))$ given by Ozsv\'ath and Szab\'o \cite{OSinteger}, although some of our terminology is slightly different.
-(There is a similar formula for any nonzero rational surgery.)
+We will now briefly describe the surgery formula from \cite{HeddenLevine} for computing $\CFKi(Y_1(K), \tilde K)$, where $\tilde K$ is the core circle of the surgery solid torus in $1$-surgery on $K$.
+Essentially, this formula entails putting an extra filtration on the mapping cone complex for $\HFp(Y_1(K))$ given by Ozsv\'ath and Szab\'o \cite{OSinteger}.

-To begin, there is a $U$-equivariant, grading-preserving chain homotopy equivalence $\phi \co C \to C$, which restricts to a homotopy equivalence between the subcomplexes $C\{j \le s\}$ and $C \{i \le s\}$.
-This map $\phi$ need not behave well with respect to the other grading; that is, the $j$-coordinates of terms in $\phi(x)$ are unrelated to the $i$-coordinate of $x$.
+To begin, there is a $U$-equivariant, grading-preserving chain homotopy equivalence $\Psi^\infty \co C \to C$, which restricts to a homotopy equivalence between the subcomplexes $C\{j \le s\}$ and $C \{i \le s\}$.
+This map $\Psi^\infty$ need not behave well with respect to the other filtration grading.

 For each integer $s$, let $A_s^\infty$ and $B_s^\infty$ each denote a copy of the chain complex $C$, and write $A_s^\infty = \bigoplus_{i,j \in \Z} A_s^\infty(i,j)$ and $B_s^\infty = \bigoplus_{i,j \in \Z} B_s^\infty(i,j)$.
 We define a pair of $\Z$-filtrations $\II$ and $\JJ$ on each of these complexes as follows: